Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-27 Best Places to Visit in California in 2023 (By a Local)
+The 27 Must-Visit Places in California (By a Local)

-I’ve lived in California my whole life and want to help you choose the absolute best places to go in California.
-From top beaches to redwood forests and national parks, I’ll share all of my top picks for the 41 best places to visit in California.
+Luckily for you, I’ve lived here my whole life and want to help you choose the absolute best places to visit in California.
+From beaches and redwood forests to wine country and national parks, I’ve been to every place on this list and can tell you why they deserve a spot on yours.

-Let’s get down to the best destinations the Golden State has to offer.
+Let’s explore the best destinations the Golden State has to offer!

 - 27 Best Places to Visit in California